-Link Transit reviewed the benefits and burdens of each of the potential sites to determine the impact of a new facility.
+Link Transit reviewed the benefits and burdens of several potential sites to determine the potential impact of a new facility.
 There were various benefits and burdens to each location.
 None of the potential sites would involve the displacement of residences.
-Table 2 details the benefits and potential burdens that would result from site relocations to each of the final site options.
+Table 2 details the benefits and potential burdens that would result from site relocations to each of the potential site options.